orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/sarprocessing.rst

                     -exp im1b1^2+im1b2^2
                     -out S1-VV-extract-int.tif

-Then the intensity image is despeckled with the Gamma-MAP filter :
+Then the intensity image is despeckled with the Gamma-MAP filter:

 ::